Things to Do

 Find out more

-Access the landscape in a way our ancestors could only dream of and view the tranquil secluded ruins of Lindisfarne Priory.
-Watch a striking sunset over coastal Pendennis Castle or gaze at the captivating gardens of Brodsworth Hall.
-Contrast the grand extravagance of Witley Court and Gardens with the imposing military might of Dover Castle.
+Access the landscape in a way our ancestors could only dream of and fly over the secluded ruins of Lindisfarne Priory.
+Watch a striking sunset over coastal Pendennis Castle or gaze down at the gardens of Brodsworth Hall.
+Contrast the grand extravagance of Kenwood with the imposing military might of Dover Castle.

 5. Enjoy National Lottery Open Week